energysistem/manuals/42689-Energy_Phone_Max_2+/en/19-gallery.md

 ## Gallery

-You will be able to view the pictures and videos stored in the internal memory.
+You will be able to view the pictures and videos stored on the device internal memory and your Google account.

 ![Imagen1](http://static.energysistem.com/images/manuals/42689/57f3784cc5527.jpg) <br>

-1. Display options
+1. Return.
-2. Camera shortcut
+2. Options.
-3. Options
+3. Backup and synchronization

-To view the previous / next image or album, slide your finger horizontally.
+To view the previous/next image or album, slide your finger horizontally.

 To return to the main desktop, press the Back or Home button.

 ![Imagen1](http://static.energysistem.com/images/manuals/42689/57f37859724b9.jpg)

-1. Back to image list
+1. Return to picture list.
-2. Share
+2. Options.
-3. Share options
+3. Image.
-4. Options
+4. Image details
-5. Image
+5. Image editor.
-6. Edit mode
+6. Share.